SukhmeetSingh2002/UCP-using-ChampSim/Readme.md

 # Utility-Based Cache Partitioning in ChampSim Simulator

-Implement [Utility-Based Cache Partitioning](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp%3D%26arnumber%3D4041865) in ChampSim(trace-based simulator) It uses [The Lookahead Algorithm](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp%3D%26arnumber%3D4041865) to find the right partiotion for each core and uses LRU without partition for L1 cache and L2 cache.
+Implement [Utility-Based Cache Partitioning](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp%3D%26arnumber%3D4041865) in ChampSim(trace-based simulator).
+It uses [The Lookahead Algorithm](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp%3D%26arnumber%3D4041865) to find the right partition for each core for L3 cache and uses LRU without partition for L1 cache and L2 cache.

 ## How to run